CaptnClementine/gene_code_tools/README.md

 When using Gene Code Tools, you might encounter common errors such as invalid input values or incorrect sequence formats.
 Here are some typical errors and how to handle them:

 1. **Invalid gc_bounds or length_bounds**: Ensure that the bounds provided are valid tuples with two non-negative values or a single non-negative integer.
 For example, `gc_bounds=(20, 80)` is valid, and `gc_bounds=44.4` sets an upper GC content limit of 44.4%.
-Make sure that upper bounds are greater than lower bounds.
+All bounds inclusive
 2. **Invalid quality_threshold**: The `quality_threshold` should be an integer between 0 and 42 (inclusive).
 3. **Invalid sequence characters**: When working with DNA sequences, make sure that the input sequences contain only valid DNA characters (A, T, G, C, a, t, g, c).